tkachoff/reportportal-client-js/README.md

 ## Installation

-The latest stable version is available on npm:
+The latest stable version will be available on npm soon:

     npm install reportportal-client